BYU-ODH/cambodian-child-theme/facetwp-templates/template.md

 The code below is for the FacetWP template, which is gneerally not stored anywhere outside of the WP installation.
+This needs to be added under the Advanced Mode when creating a facet.

 ## Display